-A: No your not running a chemical regimen. you want to lightly moisten the soil every few days.
-Clearly you want to water well established plants to the point where the media is wet from top to bottom but excess run off is not needed.
+A: No your not running a chemical regimen.
+You want to lightly moisten the soil as the plant requires watering.
 Remember all the excess water your adding thats not being used, is creating humidity as it evaporates and leaves the soil.

 Q: Can the system be used for auto flowers?

 A: Absolutely yes.
 An auto-flower will only require 3 lbs. of Kind Soil.

 Q: Can you use your soil with seeds?

 A: Yes, Visit our seed starting link for step by step details.

 Q: Can root boosters like orka, jellyfish, mycorrhizae be added to our water to boost the rooting system?

 A: Although its not needed simple additives like that can be used.
 The only things we don't recommend adding is feeds like; extra NPK, cal-mag, bloom boosters etc..
 Boosting the myco system or beneficial bacterias will not cause harm but again isn't needed.

 Q: Can we use chemical regimens or extra bloom boosters when running Kind Soil?